 Designer Women’s Fashion

-Donna Lewis: Donna Lewis is tucked into a beautiful brick courtyard on Cameron Street and is a one-of-a-kind, can’t-miss spot in Old Town.
-You can enjoy fresh espresso while you shop designs handpicked to match the luxurious Donna Lewis brand on three levels inside this gorgeous shop.
-Next door, check out the selection of activewear and yoga gear, where you can often meet Donna herself and get personalized design help.
+donna lewis (309 Cameron St.) Donna lewis is tucked into a beautiful brick courtyard on Cameron Street and is a one-of-a-kind, can’t-miss spot in Old Town.
+You can enjoy fresh espresso while you shop designs handpicked to match the luxurious donna lewis brand on three levels inside this gorgeous shop.

-She’s Unique Jewelry & Gifts: She’s Unique specializes in stunning simplicity, offering jewelry from up-and-coming stateside designers as well as globally-sourced pieces.
+She’s Unique Jewelry & Gifts (205 King St.) She’s Unique specializes in stunning simplicity, offering jewelry from up-and-coming stateside designers as well as globally-sourced pieces.

-The Lucky Knot: The Lucky Knot is owned by three sisters and is the ultimate preppy destination in Alexandria, featuring designers like Vineyard Vines, Vera Bradley, Jude Connally and accessories by Lilly Pulitzer.
+The Lucky Knot (101 King St.) The Lucky Knot is owned by three sisters and is the ultimate preppy destination in Alexandria, featuring designers like Vineyard Vines, Vera Bradley, Jude Connally and accessories by Lilly Pulitzer.

-Imagine Artwear: Imagine Artwear is a winner of the Top 100 Retailers of American Crafts Award and features contemporary clothing, jewelry and crafts by American artists with limited editions and custom orders.
+Imagine Artwear (1124 King St.) Imagine Artwear is a winner of the Top 100 Retailers of American Crafts Award and features contemporary clothing, jewelry and crafts by American artists with limited editions and custom orders.

 Want more of our favorite shops for designer women’s fashion in Alexandria?
 Check them out here.

-Red Barn Mercantile: Red Barn Mercantile has been a favorite in Alexandria for a decade, specializing in high quality home goods and gifts including furniture, home décor, essentials for the kitchen and bath and much more.
+Red Barn Mercantile (1117 King St.) Red Barn Mercantile is a favorite for high-quality home goods and gifts including furniture, home décor, essentials for the kitchen and bath and much more.
 Plus, the independently-owned boutique carries tons of local designers and goods including Alexandria gifts.

 Want more of our favorite home design shops in Alexandria?
 Check them out here.

-Hooray for Books: Hooray for Books is that local bookstore that makes kids want to curl up in a comfy corner and spend the afternoon reading.
+Hooray for Books!
+(1555 King St.) Hooray for Books! is that local bookstore that makes kids want to curl up in a comfy corner and spend the afternoon reading.
 It’s also Alexandria’s only locally-owned, independent children’s bookstore and offers a wide selection of new and classic books, toys and gifts for children of all ages.

-529 Kids Consign: 529 Kids Consign is an upscale children’s and maternity consignment boutique specializing in the latest trends.
+529 Kids Consign (122A S. Royal St.) 529 Kids Consign is an upscale children’s and maternity consignment boutique specializing in the latest trends.
 Offering not only consignment items but also the freshest and most trendy must-haves and gifts for hip moms and kids.

 Want more of our favorite stores for kids in Alexandria?
 Check them out here.

-AR Workshop: New to Old Town in 2017, AR Workshop is a unique DIY workshop where you can host a private event or take classes ranging from monogramming pillows to creating custom painted wood planks and much more.
+AR Workshop (1212 King St.) AR Workshop is a unique DIY workshop where you can host a private event or take classes ranging from monogramming pillows to creating custom painted wood planks and much more.
 It’s great for all ages and even has special events for teenagers.

-fibre space: fibre space is as much a community as it is a store, with a strong following of yarn-lovers and nightly events, “yarn tastings,” workshops, classes and movie nights for all skill levels in their comfortable and spacious lounge. fibre space specializes in unique yarns and fibres from hand-dyed, independent, local and U.S.-made sources for knitting, crochet and spinning and is filled with a friendly and helpful group of experts who are on hand to answer your questions and help you out.
+fibre space (1319 Prince St.) Fibre space is as much a community as it is a store, with a strong following of yarn-lovers and nightly events, “yarn tastings,” workshops, classes and movie nights for all skill levels in their comfortable and spacious lounge. fibre space specializes in unique yarns and fibres from hand-dyed, independent, local and U.S.-made sources for knitting, crochet and spinning and is filled with a friendly and helpful group of experts who are on hand to answer your questions and help you out.